Reinoptland/coders-network/PLAN.md

   - X Make a post request to the api
   - X dispatch action
   - X handle action in reducer -> token -> store in the reducer

+BONUS:

+- X Remove signup from navigation when signed in

+  - X In the navigation component, check if we have a token
+  - X If we have a token, don't show signup link

+- redirect user from signup to posts list if successfull